 The small gifts allowance enables you to give up to £250 free from inheritance tax (IHT) to as many people as you like, each tax year.
 However, you cannot use this allowance together with any other exemption when giving to the same person.

 You can give up to £3,000 per tax year that will be exempt from IHT, known as your ‘annual exemption’.
-If you haven’t gifted any money the previous tax year, you can carry forward any unused allowance, enabling you to give up to £6,000 free from IHT.
+If you haven’t gifted any money the previous tax year, you can carry forward any unused allowance (but only for one year), enabling you to give up to £6,000 free from IHT.

 It’s possible to give larger sums that won’t be counted for tax purposes, provided you survive for seven years afterwards.
 This is known as a ‘potentially exempt transfer’.